 Under the Coinage Act of 1792, gold coins had different values, including $2.50 (called a quarter eagle), $5 (half eagle) and $10 (eagle).

-If you think those names are weird, wait until you find out what they call money in different parts of the world.
-Some of the terms used to describe money include toad (Denmark), pasta (Spain), lobster (Australia) and mosquito (Germany), reports Business Insider.
-The U.S. is also known for giving money weird names, like cheddar and dough.
+If you think those names are weird, wait until you find out what people call money in different parts of the world.
+Some of the terms used to describe money include toad (Denmark), pasta (Spain), lobster (Australia) and mosquito (Germany).
+It’s almost as weird as calling money cheddar or dough…

 At one point, the only way you could tell a coin’s value was by its size.